SNOMED-Documents/snomed-editorial-guide/snomed-ct-introduction.md

 Its logic-based definitions represent terminological knowledge, or what is always true about the meaning of concepts.
 It consists of codes, that correspond to concepts, arranged in a polyhierarchical manner, as well as relationships between the concepts, which further define the meaning.

+_Description logic (DL)_ is the formal foundation of meaning in SNOMED CT.
+The way that concepts have been modeled in SNOMED CT permits them to be represented using description logic.
+A DL _reasoner_ is used to classify SNOMED CT.
+The DL reasoner also helps test expressions for subsumption and equivalence.

 ## Why use SNOMED CT?

 It supports semantic interoperability and multi-purpose use within electronic health applications (primarily electronic health records or EHRs) and has many advantages over other terminologies.
 They include: